About DreamLoomAI

 My name is Mark, and I’m a dad first, entrepreneur second.
 My son Maverick attends Montessori ONE here in Albuquerque, and like any parent, I think about his future constantly.

-I saw a world changing faster than schools could possibly keep up.
-Like many parents, I saw the writing on the wall.
-The world's most advanced technology was being used to turn my son into a passive consumer.
 Every app, every social media feed, was designed to steal his attention and train him to scroll, not to create.
 And I knew that with AI, this problem was about to multiply exponentially.
 The gap between kids who simply consume what AI gives them and those who direct it as a creative tool would become the most important skill gap of the next generation.

 DreamLoomAI is that place.
 I built it for Maverick, and now I'm opening it to other families.
 This is a lab dedicated to teaching kids how to be the director, the artist, and the architect of their own ideas in the age of AI.
 It's not about escaping technology; it's about taking command of it.
 We're not just creating characters; we're building the next generation of creators.